thsvieira/thsvieira/README.md

 - 👋 Hi, I’m @thsvieira
 - 👀 I’m interested in web and mobile development!
 - 🌱 I’m currently learning HTML5 + CSS3.
-- 📫 How to reach me ...
+- 📫 How to reach me:
+  @tdevieira
+  www.linkedin/in/thalissonvieira

 <!---
 thsvieira/thsvieira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.